Winter in Toronto

 There are plenty of places to eat right in that immediate area too, so you can easily make a whole day out of it with family or friends.

-14. Explore Toronto’s indoor food market
+15. Explore Toronto’s indoor food market

 The St. Lawrence Market is a large indoor marketplace located in a historic building downtown Toronto that mainly sells food items – you can find produce, pastries, meat, cheese, nuts, and even some ready-made food to sit down and enjoy there.
-It a great place to escape the cold, get a hot drink and enjoy the culture of Toronto.

 St. Lawrence Market